AngelMunoz/sails-nuxt/README.md

 # Recent Updates:
+- Updated nuxt and dependencies [2018-30-01]. thanks to [@iworb](https://github.com/Iworb) for pointing out the correct versions
 - ~Updated nuxt and dependencies [2018-11-01]~ Will be reverting to RC11 because of a bunch of errors, Looking at it.
 - Adding Web Sockets Sample!
 [2017-05-12]